iPlayed-games/frontend/README.md

 `npm run dev`

 This will start the Next.js development server and allow you to preview your frontend.

 ## Commiting

+[Branch out](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) by following the structure `feature/add-your-branch-name` or `chore/add-your-branch-name` or `fix/add-your-branch-name` and submit your [PR](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

 After completing your component and you are ready to commit do the following...

 `npm run lint` and `npm run test`

 ## Scripts

 - dev: Start the Next.js development server.
 - build: Build the Next.js project.
 - start: Start the Next.js production server.
 - lint: Run TypeScript, Next.js linting, and auto-format with Prettier.
 - test: Run Jest tests in watch mode.

 ## Dependencies